Europhoenix: History

 The origins of Europhoenix can be traced to its founder, Glenn Edwards, and Electric Traction Limited, which the company formerly traded as prior to being rebranded.
 Early operations were centered around the overhauling of 17 stored Class 87 electric locomotives formerly owned by the British railway leasing company Porterbrook in preparation for their sale to the Bulgarian Railway Company.
 Europhoenix established a workshop at Long Marston to perform repair and reactivation work on the type.

-Following the fulfilment of the Bulgarian Railway Company contract, there were still Class 87s in long term storage as Long Marston with no set purpose; Europhoenix set about seeking customers for some of those locomotives, while those beyond economic repair were gradually scrapped.
+Following the fulfilment of the Bulgarian Railway Company contract, there were still Class 87s in long term storage at Long Marston with no set purpose; Europhoenix set about seeking customers for some of those locomotives, while those beyond economic repair were gradually scrapped.
 During 2012, the company sold four of these Class 87s to the private Bulgarian railway operator Bulmarket.
 That same year, Europhoenix sold three Class 56s before they were sent to Hungary for use by Floyd Zrt.

 During September 2008, Europhoenix purchased 23 Class 86 electric locomotive that had been stored by the rail leasing company HSBC Rail.
 These underwent an extensive refurbishment programme at Long Marston by Europhoenix's engineering team.
 Between 2009 and 2013, eight were overhauled and sold to the Hungarian open-access operator Floyd Zrt.
 During May 2016, a further six Class 86s were sold to Bulmarket, which included a pair of locomotives that had been previously operated in the UK by Electric Traction Limited.
 These Bulgarian-destined Class 86s were subject to further alterations upon arrival.

 In the early 2010s, Floyd approached Europhoenix with a proposal for them to refurbish a pair of Class 56 diesel freight locomotives; three (56096, 16115, and 56117) were promptly acquired from the freight operator DB Schenker, while another (56101) was obtained from the preservation sector.
 Three of these would be exported to Hungary, although only two Class 56s would see optional service, the third locomotive apparently being used as a source of spare parts.
 The fourth Class 56 was briefly used by Europhoenix itself, before being sold to the freight operator Colas Rail.
 Beyond the initial procurement, Europhoenix has continued to provide technical support and advice to both its Bulgarian and Hungarian export customers.